nasrin567/sql-data-analytics-project/README.md

 ---

 ## 🚀 How to Use

-1. Restore the database using `.bak` file in SQL Server
+1. Restore the database using the `.bak` file in SQL Server
-2. Run SQL scripts from the `scripts` folder
+2. Execute SQL scripts from the `scripts/` folder in sequence
-3. Explore queries for analysis and reporting
+3. Run analysis queries to generate insights
 ---

-## 📈 Sample Analysis
+## 📊 Sample Analysis

-- Total sales by customer
+- Customer segmentation (VIP, Regular, New)
-- Monthly sales trends
+- Monthly sales trend analysis
 - Top-performing products
-- Customer purchase behavior
+- Customer purchasing behavior

+---
+## 🏆 Resume Highlight

+Built an end-to-end SQL data analytics pipeline using data warehousing concepts (Bronze, Silver, Gold layers) to analyze sales performance and customer behavior.